-Trusts also allow you to pass on assets quickly and privately.
-By contrast, settling an estate through a traditional will may trigger the probate process, which can take a months or even years and can be a public process.
-With a trust, much of that delay can be avoided, and the entire process is private.
-This can save your beneficiaries from unwanted scrutiny or solicitation.
+This last point is a crucial one, as trusts also allow you to pass on assets quickly and privately.
+In contrast, settling an estate through a traditional will may trigger the probate court process — in which a judge, not your children or other beneficiaries, has final say on who gets what.
+Not only that, the probate process can drag on for months or even years and may even become a public spectacle as well.
+With a trust, much of that delay can be avoided, and the entire process is private, saving your beneficiaries from unwanted scrutiny or solicitation.

 Revocable vs. irrevocable trusts